 On the other hand, connecting a robot to the CNC for machine tending provides much greater flexibility to adapt to new requirements, business changes, and production shifts.
 If needed independent robotic arms can be redeployed to other parts of the factory across numerous use cases.

 Use of robots that connect to the machines also provides the ability to add other machines to the set-up for multi-step processing as opposed to a CNC robot built into the machine which only tends to that one machine.
-For example a single, independent robot with a pair of turning centers and a CMM for inspection along with debur, wash down, and blow-off.
+For example a single, independent robot with a pair of turning centers and a CMM for inspection along with deburr, wash down, and blow-off.

 For these reasons robots – both collaborative and industrial – have a better return on investment (ROI) than single-purpose CNC automation.